 What can I serve with Corned Beef Brisket sandwich?

 Even though this sandwich has a sweetened element, it’s primarily a savory sandwich.
-Our Cherry Fluff Salad or Fruit Cocktail Salad would be perfect.
+Our Cherry Fluff Salad, Fruit Cocktail Salad, or Pistachio Pudding Dessert would be perfect.

 Even though there are only the two of us, we love all of the leftovers that we get from the corned beef.
 Especially Corned Beef Sandwich with Slaw.
 Here are a few more of our favorites.